THE NEW DOERS (KARAKAS) OF THE 10TH HOUSE OF PROFESSION

 Now consider this,

-- What if everything goes fine, but the individual earns no wealth?
+- What if everything goes fine, but the individual earns no wealth from his / her profession?

 - What if the native excels in his profession, but he does not feel comfortable and draws no pleasure from it?

-- What if after some time the individual does not like the profession he is in?
+- What if after some time the individual does not like the profession he / she is in?

-- What if he has no tastes to what professionally he does?
+- When one looses tastes to what professionally he does?

 - What if the profession needs some elegance and aesthetic sense and he has nothing to offer?